-If you are consider yourself a serious lifter, you should be familiar with Mark Rippetoe.
+If you consider yourself a serious lifter, you should be familiar with Mark Rippetoe.
 A competitive powerlifter for 10 years, the Starting Strength author is known for preaching the importance of compound barbell exercises.

 Rippetoe’s book Practical Programming for Strength Training provides a comprehensive outline of the theories and practices involved in creating a proper strength program.